Open Topics

 Supervision Marian Lux

-Topic: AI – Using a Large Language Model (LLM) together with Retrieval-Augmented Generation (RAG) for answering questions on custom data
+Topic: AI 1 – Using a Large Language Model (LLM) to build a Knowledge Graph from scratch to improve Retrieval-Augmented Generation (RAG) for answering questions on custom data

 Goal:

-Develop a basic open source chatbot which can answer questions by using a local LLM, e.g., Llama 2 [1]/Mistral [5] and the RAG approach [2].
+Develop a knowledge graph from scratch by identifying named entities and relations between those entities.
+Store the knowledge graph and use it improve answers on questions by using a local LLM, e.g., Llama [1]/Mistral [4] and the RAG approach [2].

 Recommended requirements: